storageos/tutorials/multitenancy/002-users-groups.md

-Policies are a simple Attribute-Based Access Control records that are used to permission users (or groups) to namespaces.

-Create a policy to enable the `dev` group to access the `restricted` namespace:

- `storageos policy create --group dev --namespace restricted`{{execute}}

-Policies can only be created by an administrator user.
-StorageOS creates one admin on initial startup, the `storageos` user.
-As you are logged in as `storageos`, you can perform any action within the system, including creating and viewing namespaces and policies:
+Administrators manage access to namespaces via users and groups.
+One admin is created on initial startup, the `storageos` user.
+As you are logged in as `storageos`, you can perform any action within the system, including creating users (pick a password when prompted):

-`storageos namespace ls`{{execute}}
+`storageos user create --role user devUser`{{execute}}

+ assigning them to groups:

+`storageos user update --groups dev,test devUser`{{execute}}

+and viewing all users:

-`storageos policy ls`{{execute}}
+`storageos user ls`{{execute}}

+Users with the `user` role can only access namespaces granted to them, and change their own password.